José Manuel Barroso: President of the European Commission, 2004–2014

-One of his first tasks since being re-elected was a visit to Ireland to persuade Irish citizens to approve the Treaty of Lisbon in the country's second referendum due to be held the following month.
+Barroso visited Ireland to persuade Irish citizens to approve the Treaty of Lisbon in the country's second referendum due to be held the following month.
 Barroso was greeted by Irish Minister for Defence Willie O'Dea and Peter Power, the Minister of State for Overseas Development, as he got off his plane at Shannon Airport on the morning of 19 September 2009 before briefly meeting with the joint committee of the Oireachtas and meeting and greeting people at functions in Limerick's City Hall, University of Limerick (UL) and the Savoy Hotel.
 He told The Irish Times in an interview referenced internationally by Reuters that he had been asked if Ireland would split from the European Union.
 He also launched a €14.8 million grant for former workers at Dell's Limerick plant, described as "conveniently opportune" by former Member of the European Parliament and anti-Lisbonite Patricia McKenna.

-On 12 September 2012 Barroso has called for the EU to evolve into a "federation of nation-states".
-Addressing the EU parliament in Strasbourg, Barroso said such a move was necessary to combat the continent's economic crisis.
+On 12 September 2012, Barroso called for the EU to evolve into a "federation of nation-states", necessary to combat the continent's economic crisis.
 He said he believed Greece would be able to stay in the eurozone if it stood by its commitments.
-Mr Barroso also set out plans for a single supervisory mechanism for all banks in the eurozone.
+Barroso also heralded the legislative proposal published the same day for European Banking Supervision.

 He was once appointed Acting Commissioner for Inter-Institutional Relations and Administration in Maroš Šefčovič's stead, from 19 April 2014 – 25 May 2014 while he was on electoral campaign leave for the 2014 elections to the European Parliament.
 He ultimately decided to not take up his seat.

 Controversies

 In 2005, Die Welt reported that Barroso had spent a week on the yacht of the Greek shipping billionaire Spiro Latsis.
-It emerged soon afterwards that this had occurred only a month before the Commission approved 10 million euros of Greek state aid for Latsis's shipping company – though the state aid decision had been taken by the previous European Commission before Barroso took up his post.
+It emerged soon afterward that this had occurred only a month before the Commission approved 10 million euros of Greek state aid for Latsis's shipping company – though the state aid decision had been taken by the previous European Commission before Barroso took up his post.
 In response to this revelation, Nigel Farage MEP of the UK Independence Party persuaded around 75 MEPs from across the political spectrum to back a motion of no confidence in Barroso, so as to compel him to appear before the European Parliament to be questioned on the matter.
 The motion was tabled on 12 May 2005, and Barroso appeared before Parliament as required at a debate on 26 May 2005.
 The motion itself was heavily defeated.